HyperOOP/hyperoop/README.md

 ## HyperOOP application: basics

-The application consists of a single state tree managed by action classes, and a view that defines UI.
+An application consists of states that are managed by action classes organized as a tree, and a view that defines a user interface.
 Every time a state changes, HyperOOP creates a new virtual DOM and uses it to update the actual DOM.

-## TODO...
+### TODO...

 ## Examples